 David Peet, Chair (Raleigh, NC)

 David is Andrea’s husband, caregiver, cheerleader, and biggest champion.
-When he is not scheming with Andrea about a new project or doing his best to keep up with her while she is in the trike, he is working as an attorney from their home in North Carolina.
+When he is not scheming with Andrea about a new project or doing his best to keep up with her while she is in the trike, he is working as an attorney from their home in North Carolina, his office in DC, or traveling to work with clients in Latin America.
 He is proud to serve as a national ambassador for ALS TDI and as a resource for caregivers and people with ALS in need.

 Angela McMillen Ayres, Vice Chair (Arlington, VA)

-Angela lost a daughter, Lisa McMillen, to ALS in 2015, just two days after Lisa and her twin sister’s 32nd birthday.
+Angela lost a daughter, Lisa McMillen, to ALS in 2015, just two days after Lisa and her twin sister (pictured above), Kat’s 32nd birthday.
 Prior to resigning to care for Lisa full-time, Angela was Executive Director of the American Association of Political Consultants in DC.
 Before that, she raised her 4 kids in Akron, OH and was involved in state/local politics there.
 Angela intends to carry on the work to defeat ALS in Lisa’s honor.

-Doug is the Chief Financial Officer at InfoZen, a specialized software development and IT company.
-He has nearly 15 years of experience as a CFO, principally in the government contracting sector.
+Doug has 20 years of experience in commercial banking, investment banking, and mergers & acquisitions, with more than 15 years as a CFO in the government contracting sector.
 He has served as a mentor and supporter of the Latino Student Fund’s LISTO program.
-When he is not chasing he and Ashley’s three kids around, he enjoys getting out for a run himself.
+When he is not chasing he and Ashley’s four kids around, he enjoys getting out for a run himself.